 This is fun.
 I’ll put together a nice progression by cutting and pasting from several different honkyoku, and hope that I don’t offend the Japanese people in the audience.
 Ed listens with his instrument, moving in and out of my progressions with the most extraordinary agility.
 Soon, I forget he is playing with me, except when we hit some notes that seem too dissonant.
 We’re dancing.

-Some uneasy dissonance is O.K., a wake-up call that makes the beauty real.
+I’m nervous, not feeling professional as a musician (because, in fact, I’m not).
+But some uneasy dissonance is O.K., a wake-up call that makes the beauty real.
 But even a little too much dissonance is painful to the ears and makes the players and listeners self-conscious.
 In my heart, I want to play something beautiful, but I’m restrained by the reality that I’m still a beginner.
-Still, I have a perhaps naïve belief that a player’s sincere desire for beauty will call forth and receive support from Beauty itself--that Beauty that is in God and wants to be expressed.
+Still, I have a perhaps naïve belief that a player’s sincere desire for beauty will call forth and receive support from Beauty itself–that Beauty that is in God and wants to be expressed.

 Technical proficiency is vitally important, real beauty transcends our ordinary rules of beauty.
 Japanese Wabi sensibility sees how imperfection and ugliness can be beautiful.
 And Christian eyes can see Easter circulating within humiliation and defeat.
 I sense that Ed knows these things.
 When we play something that doesn’t sound right, I can hear him adjust himself around it, to make the “not right” fit.
 I think this must be how wisdom shows up in music.